IreneSophia/EMBA_PAL/README.md

 Participants also perform three additional paradigms: a dot-probe task to measure face attention bias (FAB), a probabilistic learning paradigm (PAL) and a visual mismatch task (VMM).
 The preregistrations for this project are on [OSF](https://osf.io/znrht).
 The preregistrations will be made public when manuscripts are submitted.

 This repository is a work in progress.
-The script are continuously augmented.
+The scripts are continuously augmented.